NikchemnoAndNesmachno/Ljson/README.md

     }
 }
 ```
 We must define the GetValues method that returns a string array with the data representing object's fields.
-The string array will be converted to ljson. <br>
+The string array will be converted to ljson.

-We must define the SetValues method to set our properties from string array got from ljson. <br>
+We must define the SetValues method to set our properties from string array got from ljson.

 To launch it: